lBlackMambal/SPT-Mods-AllTheLoot/README.txt

 Background:
 In SPT the loot which can spawn in containers is defined in the following file:
 "Aki_Data\Server\database\loot\staticLoot.json".
-This file is derived from dumps of offline raids (as far as I know).
+This file is created from dumps of offline raids (as far as I know).
-Depending on how BSG is setting up the container loot tables (for Live Tarkov), you end up with a certain variety of items and spawns in SPT.
+Depending on how BSG was setting up the container loot tables (for Live Tarkov), you end up with a certain variety of items and spawns in SPT.

 If you wanted to change something yourself you first had to go to https://db.sp-tarkov.com/search to find out the item ID of interest and then open (that big chunk of unreadable data) staticLoot.json, parse and adjust it.
-What a tedious process.
+Somehow a quite tedious process.

 ===== AllTheLoot =====